stackrox/stackrox-env/README.md

 - Enable experimental features to use flakes.
 Add `experimental-features = nix-command flakes` to `$HOME/.config/nix/nix.conf`.
 - Run `nix develop github:stehessel/stackrox-env -c $SHELL` to open a shell with the development environment.

-Alernatively, clone the `stehessel/stackrox-env` repository and execute `nix develop -c $SHELL` from inside the directory.
+Alernatively, clone the `stehessel/stackrox-env` repository `git clone git@github.com:stehessel/stackrox-env.git ~/dev/nix/stackrox`
+and execute `nix develop ~/dev/nix/stackrox -c $SHELL`.

 ## Direnv integration

 - Install [Direnv with Nix flake integration](https://github.com/nix-community/nix-direnv).
 - Create a `.envrc` file inside the `stackrox/stackrox` directory and add `use flake github:stehessel/stackrox-env` to it.

-Alernatively, clone the `stehessel/stackrox-env` repository and add `use flake ~/dev/nix/stackrox/` to `.envrc`.
+Alernatively, clone the `stehessel/stackrox-env` repository `git clone git@github.com:stehessel/stackrox-env.git ~/dev/nix/stackrox`
+and add `use flake ~/dev/nix/stackrox/` to `.envrc`.

 ## Platforms

-The Nix flake should work (in theory) on Linux and macOS (Intel + M1).
-Although I have only tested on my local machine (Intel macOS Monterey).

-Nix injects a base build environment that depends on the platform (e.g. `x86_64-linux`, `x86_64-darwin`).
-This means that build environments are only reproducible modulo the platform on which derivations are evaluated.
-Sadly the Nix project lacks the man power to verify that all packages build successfully on all platforms.
+The Nix flake is tested via continuous integration on Linux and macOS (Intel).
+Unfortunately, GitHub does not provide macOS ARM runners, but the flake should build on M1 machines as well.
+If not, please let me know.

 ## Caveats